 - Recommend a price that is below market.
 These Realtors claim to sell a very high percentage of the homes that they list.
 They convince their clients to list below market to generate a quick commission.
 Clients often lose valuable equity in these transactions.

 - Recommend a price that is above market.
 These Realtors want to get the listing and appeal to the emotional desires of sellers.
-They know that once they get the listing that they can lower the price when it doesn’t sell.
+Most sellers believe their homes are worth more than they actually are.
+Realtors know that once they get the listing that they can lower the price when it doesn’t sell.
 This causes home sellers to miss some prime marketing opportunities and usually results in the property selling for less than it should have.

 - Staging a house.
 If you decide to stage your house, don’t let the Realtor hire the stager.
 Do it yourself.
-Realtors are not decorators… Just Google Minnesota house stagers.
+Realtors are not decorators… My clients who have had their houses professionally staged have been very satisfied.
+Just Google Minnesota house stagers.
 Here are a few of many: Stageworks (click here), Full Bloom House Staging (click here), Lionheart House Staging (click here).
 There are many more.

 - Open houses.
-Unless open houses are conducted by the homeowner themselves (these can be successful), Realtor open houses are rarely worth the trouble.
-Open houses rarely sell houses and serve as a free marketing platform for Realtors to find new clients.
+Unless open houses are conducted by the homeowner themselves (these can be successful), Realtor open houses rarely sell houses and serve as a free marketing platform for Realtors to find new clients.
 Plus, what better way for thieves to case your house or steal from you? – they are a huge security risk.

 - Negotiating.
 Avoid Large Brokerage Firms.
 Did you know that is illegal for Realtors to negotiate or advocate for you with other Realtors from the same firm?
 That means that you should probably NEVER hire an agent from a large firm.
 If you are considering working with an agent from a large firm who claims to be a great negotiator, they are forgetting to tell you that in many situations they will be legally prohibited from negotiating on your behalf.
 Here is a link to the licensing statute (click here) and look for this: